8 Min.

 You can find more information on mandatory tax assessment here.

-What to do in case of incorrect data in your income tax statement?
+What to do in case of incorrect data in your annual payslip?

-If your income tax statement contains incorrect information, a distinction must first be made:
+If your annual payslip contains incorrect information, a distinction must first be made:

 Incorrect data record with correct wage tax deduction

-If the wage tax deduction was correct and only a typo has crept into your income tax statement, then your employer is obligated to correct it according to Section 93c (3) of the Fiscal Code.
-They must transmit a corrected income tax statement to both you and the tax office, labeling it as “Correction.”
+If the wage tax deduction was correct and only a typo has crept into your annual payslip, then your employer is obligated to correct it according to Section 93c (3) of the Fiscal Code.
+They must transmit a corrected wage tax statement to both you and the tax office, labeling it as “Correction.”

 Incorrect wage tax deduction